Zebradil/cloudflare-dynamic-dns/README.md

 ```
 Updates AAAA records at Cloudflare according to the current IPv6 address.

-Requires a network interface name for a IPv6 address lookup, domain name
+Requires a network interface name for a IPv6 address lookup, domain name[s]
 and Cloudflare API token with edit access rights to corresponding DNS zone.

 Usage: